fiftydinar/gidro-os/README.md

 Replaced packages (RPMs)/usecases:
 - Ungoogled Chromium from Flathub instead of Firefox rpm
 - Mission Center from Flathub instead of Gnome System Monitor
-- Gnome Mutter VRR support (Variable Refresh Rate)
+- Gnome Mutter "dynamic triple-buffering" support (for improved Gnome Shell performance)
+- Gnome Mutter "Variable Refresh Rate" support (only available as a separate image, as it conflicts with dynamic triple-buffering)

 Installed packages (RPMs):
 - System76 Scheduler (for performance improvement by adequately adjusting process priorities in realtime)